Why Montessori?

 You can read more about the Montessori approach from the American Montessori Society.

-I also recommend this research brief on Montessori education for students from disadvantaged backgrounds.
+This research brief reviews the impact of Montessori education for students from disadvantaged backgrounds.